logo

 Jasper Municipal Council meets December 9 to discuss the draft budget. // Bob Covey

-After two long days of budget presentations from municipal staff, with the exception of recommending to increase the town’s paid parking revenue, Councillor Wendy Hall’s motion for administration to find $236,000 from its $12.9 million tax requisition was the only motion that did not carry, and was practically the only one that didn’t carry unanimously.
+After two long days of budget presentations from municipal staff, with the exception of recommending to increase the town’s paid parking revenue, Councillor Wendy Hall’s motion for administration to cut $236,000 from its $12.9 million tax requisition was the only motion that did not carry, and was practically the only one that didn’t carry unanimously.

 Hall’s motion was also notable because of how it was defeated; only six councillors were present and a tied vote does not carry a motion.